28 September 2016

 He speaks with an English accent that could cut glass, has been called a genius and is creating personality profiles of every voter in America.

-Describing Alexander Nix, the CEO of data and communications agency Cambridge Analytica, can feel like describing a caricature Hollywood villain.
+Describing Alexander Nix, the CEO of data and communications agency Cambridge Analytica, can feel like describing a James Bond villain.
 And if you’re wedded to the idea that great advertising is the result of intuitive creativity, you might come to think that’s more than coincidence.

 It won’t help to add that Nix’s agency is working with Donald Trump, the divisive Republican candidate for the US presidency, but the GOP is a fundamental part of Cambridge Analytica’s story.